barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 guides how we think of scientific truth.
 Philosophy may be impersonal, but it also includes the most deeply personal experiences we may have: the contemplation of emptiness and reflections on the nature of the self.
-I count the numerous fundamental questions that quide our daily experiences to be legitimately described as realms of philosophical inquiry: What is the basis for our social, political and economic systems?
+I count the numerous fundamental questions that guide our daily experiences to be legitimately described as realms of philosophical inquiry: What is the basis for our social, political and economic systems?
 Why should we take one action instead of another?
 How are we to construct the systems we live and work in?